Leveraging genomic deep learning models for the prediction of non-coding variant effects: Evaluations of variant effect predictions

-Many disease-associated variants act by altering post-transcriptional regulatory mechanisms, such as RNA splicing and polyadenylation.
-Several genomic deep learning models, often designed specifically for these phenotypes, have been evaluated on their ability to predict post-transcriptional variant effects.
+Disease-associated variants can act by altering transcript-level regulatory mechanisms, such as those involved in splicing, polyadenylation, and RNA stability.
+Many genomic deep learning models, often designed specifically for these phenotypes, have been evaluated on their ability to predict transcript-level variant effects.